Assimila/f4r-bulk-recycling-model/readme.md

 The auxiliary variable $\rho$ extends beyond the domain, defined by extrapolation.

+### Buffered domain

+The model is solved for $\rho$ on the secondary grid.
+Due to the nature of the boundary conditions, we buffer the secondary grid by 1 grid point in each direction.
+The domain boundary sits between the outermost grid points and the original (unbuffered) grid points.

 ## Scaling and units

 Data should be properly scaled such that absolute values and derivatives have $\mathcal{O}(1)$ for numercal stability and accuracy.